10 Ways AAC Can Help Improve Slurred Speech in Dysarthria

 Pointing to the first letter can be done for every word, but it’s also effective for some speakers with dysarthria when done only for key words or when there’s a communication breakdown.6

-AlphaTopics – AAC is always there on the iPhone or iPad, so even if it’s not being used all the time, it’s there in a pinch when there’s a communication breakdown.
+AlphaTopics – AAC is always there on your smartphone or tablet, so even if it’s not being used all the time, it’s there in a pinch when there’s a communication breakdown.
 No wi-fi or subscription required.

 Likewise, listeners don’t need to see the first letter of every single word to understand better.
 Just touching it may be enough.7